Working with Tasks¶

 You can give your own meaning to the priorities, for example:

-The “task events” represent specific dates that occur during the lifetime of a task.
+A “task event” represent a specific date, optionally with time, that occur during the lifetime of a task.

 These dates belong to the task proper, regardless of the actual status of work of the task.
 For example, a due date is a task event, indepedently of the task being in the “doing” or “todo” state.